tomastuser/stromik/README.md

 # marianka-ts

-Marianka webapp frontend using Typescript
+webapp for LMŠ Mariánka using Typescript